0x6d64/phrugal/README.md

 * attempt to modify the actual look of the input image, e.g. do a black and white conversion or apply some filter.
 There are better tools for that.

+## References and acknowledgements
+Phrugal makes heavy use of [Pillow](https://pillow.readthedocs.io/en/stable/).